canhorn/codyanhorn.tech/_posts/Powershell/2020-01-25-You, PowerShell Core, and the Prompt (Windows).md

 title: You, PowerShell Core, and the Prompt (Windows)
 ---

-We will go over how to create a new promp display for PowerShell Core (Windows).
+We will go over how to create a new prompt display for PowerShell Core (Windows).

+## How To

 First you will need to navigate to your PowerShell directory, by default mine was located in the Documents folder of my Users profile, ~\Documents\PowerShell.